 Cotswold morris, longsword, rapper sword, Northwest, Border, stepdance (clog) and garland dancing are part of a long tradition of display (or ritual) dance and music in England and, since the early 20th century, North America, and they are performance-oriented.

 Characteristics of Cotswold morris are energetic dancing and jumping to music (pipe and tabor, fiddle, concertina, for example), accompanied by coordinated movement of the arms and hands, often with hankies, stick clashing or clapping.
 In most cases, bell pads are strapped to the legs, enhancing the festive sound.
 Dances may be performed by one, two or three dancers, or more usually are danced in a set consisting of six dancers in two lines, with carefully choreographed figures similar to English country dance figures, but executed more vigorously.
 North West morris is danced in wooden clogs, with a more precise stepping than Cotswold, but with similar figures, carrying garlands, twizzlers or short sticks, and danced to a brass band.
-Border morris is a simpler, vigorous style, often done with blackened faces, danced to music which may include melodeons, fiddle, concertina, triangle and tambourines, tuba, sousaphone, flute or oboe.
+Border morris is a simpler, vigorous style, danced to music which may include melodeons, fiddle, concertina, triangle and tambourines, tuba, sousaphone, flute or oboe.

 English sword dance is a team performance, with the dancers linking and unlinking their swords several times throughout a dance, highlighted by the “lock”— intertwined swords passed over the dancers’ heads.
 Longsword is generally done by six to eight dancers with long rigid metal or wooden swords.
 Rapper sword, generally done by five dancers, is performed with swords made of flexible sprung steel, giving the dancers a tighter formation and quicker movements.
 Music for sword dance may include concertina, fiddle or pipe and tabor.